telerik/ajax-docs/controls/ajaxmanager/how-to/initiating-requests-from-contentplaceholder.md

 End Sub
 ````

-And the second _WebUserControl_, which is loaded when the button _"Load"_ in the first _WebUserControl_ is clicked:

-It just shows some text in the ASPX and has nothing in its code-behind.
+The second `WebUserControl` page is loaded when the **Load** button in the first `WebUserControl` is clicked.
+It shows some text in the ASPX and has nothing in its code-behind.

 ````ASP.NET
 UserControl2
 ````